GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-05-08 02:57:57 IST
+This content is dynamically generated in Indian Time (IST): 2024-05-08 03:07:07 IST

 Current Weather in Coimbatore:
-Temperature: 25.79 °C
+Temperature: 26.88 °C
-Condition: broken clouds
+Condition: mist